*Home > Background

 - - -

-In 1994 I created a public website for a very large, high tech company headquartered in Stockholm, Sweden.
-The company name is a common Swedish family name.
+Thirty years ago I created a public website for a very large, high tech company headquartered in Stockholm, Sweden.

 It was a rational business decision to register the company name under the .se country code top level, but also under .com and, since the company is multinational, a large number of additional country code top levels.

-I subsequently checked the local telephone directory and found there were 100 unrelated companies in the Stockholm area listed under 4 variant spellings of our company name.
-None of the others could register .com or .se using 'our' name spelling and, by some standards, anyone using their variant spelling could be accused of typo-squatting.
+I subsequently checked the local telephone directory and found there were 100 unrelated companies in the Stockholm area listed under 4 variant spellings of our company name, which is based on a common Swedish family name.
+None of the others could register .com or country code .se using 'our' name spelling and, by some standards, anyone using their variant spelling could be accused of typo-squatting.

-So - one company could prevent 100 other companies in Stockholm from presenting themselves under their familiar name on the Internet, many more in the rest of Sweden, and even more in those countries where we registered under the local country code TLD.
+So - one company could prevent 100 other companies, in Stockholm alone, from presenting themselves under their familiar name on the Internet, many more in the rest of Sweden, and even more in those countries where we registered under the local country code TLD.

-Today an online directory finds 12,781 companies in Sweden under the name Ericsson.
+In March, 2023, an online directory found 12,781 companies in Sweden under the name Ericsson.

 The lack of appropriate domain names doesn't make the Internet a safer, more secure and inviting place for companies, organizations and individuals.
 It is a limiting factor that invites abuse.
 These DNS limitations don't promote the public interest.